EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_04-Windows-Admin-Center.md

 ### Introduction

-In this exercise, you will make yourself familiar with Windows Admin Center.
+In this exercise you will configure access permissions to Windows Admin Center and activate role-based-access control for a single server.

 ### Tasks